elastic/kibana/rfcs/text/0015_buildkite.md

 - Pipelines should be reasonably easy to understand and change.
 Kibana team members should be able to follow a simple guide and create new pipelines on their own.
 - Changes to pipelines should generally be able to be tested in Pull Requests before being merged.

+#### Advanced Pipeline logic

+With such a large codebase and CI pipeline, we often complex requirements around when and how certain tasks should run, and we want the ability to handle this built into the system we use.
+It can be very difficult and require complex solutions for fairly simple use cases when the system does not support advanced pipeline logic out of the box.

+For example, the flaky test suite runner that we currently have in Jenkins is fairly simple: run a given task (which might have a dependency) `N` number of times on `M` agents.
+This is very difficult to model in a system like TeamCity, which does not have dynamic dependencies.

+- Retries
+  - Automatic (e.g. run a test suite twice to account for flakiness) and manual (user-initiated)
+  - Full (e.g. a whole pipeline) and partial (e.g. a single step)
+- Dynamic pipelines
+  - Conditional dependencies/steps
+    - Based on user input
+    - Based on external events/data (e.g. PR label)
+    - Based on source code or changes (e.g. only run this for .md changes)
+- Metadata and Artifacts re-usable between tasks
+  - Metadata could be a docker image tag for a specific task, built from a previous step

 #### Cloud-friendly pricing model

 If the given system has a cost, the pricing model should be cloud-friendly and/or usage-based.